ETH-DISCO/cluster-tutorial/README.md

 source ~/.bashrc
 ```

-Make sure to deactivate the Conda environment once you're done:
+Make sure to deactivate the Conda environment when you're done:

 ```bash
 conda deactivate